-For some couples, the idea of having sex with anyone other than your significant other seems unfathomable.
+For some couples, the idea of having sex with anyone other than your spouse or longterm monogamous partner seems unfathomable.
 It can be hard to understand how “swinging” — when you swap partners with another couple and sleep with someone new — can actually lead to stronger relationship bonds.
 But believe it or not, it can, and there are more couples interested in doing it than you may realize.

 Nicole has been with her husband for 18 years and they’ve been swinging for 17.